virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 **Examples**

-Installing add-on via the external link (with the *update* installation type).
+Installing the add-on via the external link (with the *update* installation type).
 ``` json
 {
   "install" : {